ducdigital/gulp-sentry-release/README.md

 [![NPM](https://nodei.co/npm/gulp-sentry-release.png?compact=true)](https://nodei.co/npm/gulp-sentry-release/)

-gulp-sentry-release facillitate the process of upload your sourcemaps / min files to sentry.
+gulp-sentry-release facilitates the process of uploading your sourcemaps / min files to sentry.
-Also it provide an easy way to create and delete your version.
+Also it provides an easy way to create and delete your version.

 ## Why use it
-Pain in the ass using curl to upload file.
+It's a pain in the ass using curl to upload a file.

 ## Install
 ```